Snowflake-Labs/sfquickstarts/site/devlabs/security_access_to_sensitive_objects.md

 4. Access roles are inherited by some level of functional role.
 The functional role could be at a group or individual level.

+### What You'll Learn

+A technique for granting access rights in a simple way, while allowing powerful control over access to sensitive data.

 ## Pattern Details